themeblvd/tweeple/readme.txt

 = A note to Theme Blvd customers =

-If you are currently using a Theme Blvd theme, you have most likely noticed that the Theme Blvd Twitter widget included no longer works, as of June 2013, because of changes to Twitter's API system.
-We truly apologize for this inconvenience.
+If you're currently using a Theme Blvd theme, you probably noticed that the Theme Blvd Twitter widget included no longer works, as of June 2013, because of changes to Twitter's API system.
+We apologize for this inconvenience.

 If you'd like to keep our Twitter functionality, you'll want to use this plugin as a replacement.
 Using this plugin's "Tweeple Twitter Feed" widget with your current Theme Blvd theme should give you an almost identical result on the frontend of your website as the old widget gave you.